Rapper’s rowdy past raises red flags in Astroworld lawsuits

 Houston lawyer Joel Androphy said most law firms are likely to focus on civil suits that pile on defendants with resources to pay out big damages.

 Aside from Scott, the biggest legal target is Live Nation, a publicly traded company whose stock has soared as fans rush to more concerts and festivals now that many pandemic restrictions have been lifted.
-The company has refused to comment on what went wrong, but issued a statement Monday that it is helping police investigate and “will address all legal matters at the appropriate time.”
+The company has declined to comment on what went wrong, but issued a statement Monday that it is helping police with a criminal investigation and “will address all legal matters at the appropriate time.”

 The company reported it held $4.6 billion in cash as of September.
 Its stock fell 1% Tuesday afternoon after plunging more than 5% a day earlier.